UberGuidoZ/Flipper/ReadMe.md

 Also make sure to check out codeallnight's [Flipper Zero Tutorials](https://github.com/jamisonderek/flipper-zero-tutorials) for tons of useful info and insight.

+If you see MannyGoldstein around your fav place (Discord, socials, etc.) give them a fist bump from me!

 -----

 ## Donation Information